 All figures and quantities contained within this Plan shall be considered as approximate only.
 Amendments to this Plan will not be required where reasonable deviations from any of the figures and quantities are proposed, provided the general intent of the Plan is maintained.
 It is intended that land use designation boundaries shown in the schedules included in this Plan, be considered approximate, and absolute only where bounded by roads, railways, bodies of water or other similar geographic barriers.
+Hamlet area designation boundaries are to be interpreted to align with existing lot lines and physical and natural features.
 Amendments to this Plan will not be required to make minor adjustments to the approximate land use boundaries provided that the general intent of this Plan is maintained.